 His articles have been published in journals such as Sociological Theory (2017; 2017), Social Psychology Quarterly (2013), Sport in Society (2010), Music and Arts in Action (2008), Teaching Sociology (2017) and Qualitative Sociology (2019).

-In December 2018 he co-organized a symposium on "Creativity in Art and Science" that took places at the Helsinki Collegium for Advanced Studies.
+In December 2018 he was the main organizer of the symposium "Creativity in Art and Science" that took place at the Helsinki Collegium for Advanced Studies.
 Six of the talks have been filmed and are available on this page:

 Patrik Aspers and Ugo Corte.
 2019.
 What is Qualitative in Qualitative Research.
 Qualitative Sociology, link:https://link.springer.com/article/10.1007/s11133-019-9413-7

 Together with Gary Alan Fine and John N. Parker he is co-editing a special issue of the Social Psychology Quarterly on "The Social Psychology of Creativity" which is scheduled to be published in December 2019.
 The introduction is titled "The Microsociology of Creativity and Creative Work" (Corte, Parker, and Fine, 2019).
 Each article including the introduction has already been pre-published on the journal website.